mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 TRADER OF THE OUTER STEPPE MERCHANT

-Small by the standards of K’kree vessels, the Trader of the Outer Steppe can be encountered within and beyond K’kree space.
+Small by the standards of K'kree vessels, the Trader of the Outer Steppe can be encountered within and beyond K'kree space.
 Jump performance is very modest, since much of the Two Thousand Worlds region is accessible by jump-1 ships.
 The
-Trader of the Outer Steppe is hideously inefficient as a cargo carrier by human standards but it is one of the smallest ships a K’kree can stand being aboard on an extended basis.
+Trader of the Outer Steppe is hideously inefficient as a cargo carrier by human standards but it is one of the smallest ships a K'kree can stand being aboard on an extended basis.

 Hull 1,200 tons,